- Optimizely X Full Stack

 Without a customer data platform, you may run into the double-tagging problem.
-Double-tagging can occur when your stack includes multiple technologies with overlapping functions—for example, tracking conversions.
+Double-tagging can occur when your stack includes multiple technologies with overlapping functions, such as tracking conversions.
 Unless you are diligent and organized from the beginning, it's easy to inadvertently tag the same events in more than one tool.

-When the features and functions of your own site are double-tagged like this, your engineering team often inherits a level of tech debt that can take a significant amount of effort to resolve.
+When the features and functions of your own site are double-tagged like this, your engineering team often inherits a level of technical debt that can require substantial effort to resolve.

-You can avoid this by incorporating a product like Segment into your Full Stack implementation from the beginning, and then carefully planning your strategy for defining and tagging events early on.
-In particular, take care to consider these questions:
+Avoid this by incorporating a product like Segment into your Full Stack implementation from the beginning and carefully planning your strategy for defining and tagging events early on.
+In particular, consider these factors:

 Typical Full Stack use cases that require adapting the SDK include:

-Your application will handle a high volume of events
+The application will handle a high volume of events.

 Specific approaches to implementation will vary depending on how many of these conditions apply to your application.

-In many cases, instrumentation of the SDK can and should be done in the code itself, instead of further down the stack.
-Because all products tie into one service in a multi-system or service-oriented architecture, you have the opportunity to instrument in one place.
-This has the advantage of simplifying both the initial deployment as well as updates and maintenance.
+In many cases, SDK instrumentation can and should be done in the code itself rather than further down the stack.
+Because all products tie into one service in a multi-system or service-oriented architecture, you can instrument in one place.
+This simplifies the initial deployment as well as updates and maintenance.

-However, while this approach can still work if you need results in real time, it's not always the best way to handle it.
-You can also consider encapsulating information in an API instead.
+This approach can work if you need results in real time, but it's not always the best way to handle it.
+If you need real-time results, consider encapsulating information in an API instead.

-buy_tickets that's driven by Java on the back end.
-In a queue-based model, all information about a user interaction is captured in a slot in that queue.
+buy_tickets that's driven by Java on the backend.
+In a queue-based model, all information about a user interaction is captured in a slot in the queue.
 The application will process the sign-in in real time, but it will not necessarily do the same for all the actions related to that sign-in.
-Event processing speed in the queue depends on both the volume of events, and the ability of the back end to handle the traffic.
-As a result, there may be some lag in delivering experiment results.
+Event processing speed in the queue depends on the volume of events and the backend's ability to handle the traffic.
+As a result, there may be some lag in delivering A/B test results.

-Now imagine a situation where one million people use this application at the same time.
-If it tries to record the success or failure of an experiment somewhere on the site, those results will likely not be delivered in real time under a queue model.
-If, however, these events were tracked through an Optimizely API, those results would be available immediately, with no noticeable lag.
+Now imagine 1 million people use this application at the same time.
+If the app tries to record the success or failure of an A/B test somewhere on the site, those results will likely not be delivered in real time under a queue model.
+If, however, these events are tracked through an Optimizely API, the results would be available immediately, with no noticeable lag.

-If real-time results are important to you, then you should instrument your events at the place where they actually happen.
+If real-time results are important to you, instrument your events at the place where they actually happen.

 Some Full Stack SDKs implement an asynchronous dispatcher to prevent requests from blocking each other or forming a bottleneck.
 It is also possible to use an events pipeline, along which you would send events at a later date to avoid slowing down your site for visitors.

 The diagram above shows how an Optimizely customer working with a service like Amplitude might use a backend event pipeline to serve as unified event propagation mechanism.
-Activate/track http requests are deferred on the server and then dispatched in the browser, using a cookie to transmit the required information.
+Activate/track http requests are deferred on the server and dispatched in the browser, using a cookie to transmit the required information.